alanchn31/Data-Science-Portfolio/README.md

 ---

 * Data Visualization and Feature Engineering
-    * Deep dive into Kaggle's Titanic Data, using pandas, matplotlib and seaborn. scikit-learn's     RandomForestClassifier and XGBoost Classifier is also used, to train a supervised model
+    * [Kaggle's Titanic](kaggle_titanic) - Deep dive into Kaggle's Titanic Data, using pandas, matplotlib and seaborn. scikit-learn's
+      RandomForestClassifier and XGBoost Classifier is also used, to train a supervised model